daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

 Opening Range (OR) it's 1st 30 minutes of trading (09:30-10:00) and we are not trading during this period of time.
-We are wait for 09:50 macro to see how market will reach for liquidity or reprice inefficiencies and when market will show his hand we can try to trade next hour NY.AM Silver Bullet in between 10:00-11:00
+We are wait for 09:50 macro to see how market will reach for liquidity or reprice inefficiencies and when market will show his hand we can try to trade next hour NY.AM Silver Bullet in between 10:00-11:00 o'clock.

-On ORG if we see ES or NQ price is above it and making higher high, but Dollar Index is not confirming it with lower low, then we might expect that price will pull back into this ORG
+On ORG if we see ES or NQ price is above it and making higher high, but Dollar Index is not confirming it with lower low, then we might expect that price will pull back into this ORG.

 OR (09:30-10:00) it is not a ORG (17:00-09:30) or NDOG (17:00-18:00) or NWOG (Fri 17:00-Sun 18:00).